Nikon N90 and N90s

 The weakest spot is the thin rubber covering on the back.
 It wears off after about the first week.
 Almost every N90s has huge areas of shiny black plastic showing through most of the back at the grab points.

 Like everyone else in the 1970s and 1980s, even in 1994 Nikon warned on page 146 of the USA Users Manual that the LCD in the finder and on top of the camera would fade in a few years and need to be replaced.
-I know of no one who has ever seen one of these fade; unless you break it, LCDs turned out to last forever.
-Nikon was just being cautious in the manual in case they did all die after 5 years.
+I know of no one who has ever seen one of these fade; unless you break it, these LCDs last forever.
+Nikon was just being cautious in the manual in case they all died after 5 years.

 For the 36-page N90 brochure, Nikon hired Galen Rowell, Brett Froomer, Roger Ressmeyer and Joe McNally to provide the illustrations.
 You can see sunny San Diego's Balboa Park featured at the top of page 21 illustrating the Hyperfocal Vari-Program.